googs0/googs0.github.io/README.md

 ### Projects
-- IoT / biometric data audiovisual ecosystem implemented an IoT-based system to capture biometric data and visualize it in an audiovisual             ecosystem.
-Demonstrated a deep understanding of data integration and multimedia technology,              including ETL pipeline management for data transformation and loading
+- IoT / biometric data audiovisual ecosystem
 - New York Times Birthday Headlines
 - Tour De France Metric Analysis
 - Fortune 500 Data Analytics